How Much Is 2 Months in Days? Understanding Time Conversion

 Beyond the Gregorian Calendar

 While the Gregorian calendar is the global standard for civil use, other calendar systems measure months differently.
-To give you an idea, the lunar Islamic calendar has months of either 29 or 30 days, meaning two consecutive lunar months can total anywhere from 58 to 60 days.
-In the Hebrew calendar, months also vary between 29 and 30 days, with occasional leap months (Adar I and Adar II) adding complexity.
-In practice, even in financial contexts, a “month” is often standardized as 30 days for bond interest calculations (the 30/360 day count convention).
+That's why for instance, the lunar Islamic calendar has months of either 29 or 30 days, meaning two consecutive lunar months can total anywhere from 58 to 60 days.
+Worth adding: in the Hebrew calendar, months also vary between 29 and 30 days, with occasional leap months (Adar I and Adar II) adding complexity.
+Even in financial contexts, a “month” is often standardized as 30 days for bond interest calculations (the 30/360 day count convention).
 Under that convention, two months always equal 60 days, regardless of actual calendar months—a simplification that trades precision for consistency.

 Quick Mental Shortcuts